firecracker-microvm/firecracker/docs/jailer.md

   the jailer is mostly Firecracker specific.
 - `uid` and `gid` are the uid and gid the jailer switches to as it execs the target binary.
+- `cgroup-version` is used to select which type of cgroup hierarchy to use for the creation of cgroups.
+The default value is "1" which means that cgroups specified with the `cgroup` argument will be created within a v1 hierarchy.
+  Supported options are "1" for cgroup-v1 and "2" for cgroup-v2.
 - `cgroup` cgroups can be passed to the jailer to let it set the values when the microVM process is spawned.
 The `--cgroup` argument must follow this format:
   `<cgroup_file>=<value>` (e.g cpuset.cpus=0).
 This argument can be used multiple